 There are several differences between the Freedom of Information Act 1982 (Vic) (‘FoI Act (Vic)’) and the Freedom of Information Act 1982 (Cth) (see ‘Commonwealth freedom of information legislation’).

 Are all government agencies subject to the Act?

-Through the VI Commissioner’s website, you can search for the names and contact details of many of the agencies that are subject to the FoI Act (Vic).
+Through the Victorian Information Commissioner’s website, you can search for the names and contact details of many of the agencies that are subject to the FoI Act (Vic).